blueshirt-dev/acsl-network-analyzer/Specification.md

   - [ ] Greynoise?
   - [ ] https://apackets.com/ breakdown?
   - [ ] Data cost of the device?
+  - [ ] Deep Packet Inspection?
+    - [ ] Man In The Middle (MITM) proxy or squid proxy?
+    - [ ] proxy that internally has all DNS point to itself
+    - [ ] forward everything to the internet so that we can
+    - [ ] see what data it is actually sending
 # Side notes